MPAGS-CPP-2023/MPAGS-Code/src/README.md

                    Stdout will be used if not supplied

   -c CIPHER        Specify the cipher to be used to perform the encryption/decryption
-                   CIPHER can be caesar or playfair - caesar is the default
+                   CIPHER can be caesar, playfair, or vigenere - caesar is the default

   -k KEY           Specify the cipher KEY
                    A null key, i.e. no encryption, is used if not supplied